 Treating Respiratory Issues and Colds: As cupping helps to move blood through the body, it has been found to reduce healing time from colds and other respiratory conditions.
 Cupping also improves immune function which allows the body to naturally heal itself.

-To ask questions about cupping treatment or schedule an appointment at one of our three locations in Campbell, Morgan Hill or Fremont, please call 408.356.5292.
+To ask questions about cupping treatment or schedule an appointment at one of our five locations; Salinas, Morgan Hill, Campbell, Fremont or Modesto.